top of page

 How Losses Connect to Each Other

-• being fired from a job
+• Being fired from a job

-• experiencing a natural disaster- flooding, fires
+• Experiencing a natural disaster, like flooding or fires

-• not getting into your top-choice school
+• Not getting into your top-choice school

 Loss takes many forms, and the feelings it stirs up often overlap.
+Each loss can resonate with another, creating a complex web of emotions that can feel overwhelming.

 Triggers Aren’t Always Obvious

 Sometimes, the reminders don’t even come from your own life.
-Hearing a heartbreaking story on the news, or listening to someone share their experience, can spark a strong emotional reaction in you.
+Hearing a heartbreaking story on the news or listening to someone share their experience can spark a strong emotional reaction in you.
 Other times, you may find yourself thinking about a past loss without any clear reason at all.

 That’s because your unconscious mind makes connections you might not notice.
 A sound, a phrase, or a situation can suddenly pull old grief to the surface.
+It’s essential to recognize these triggers, as they can provide insight into your emotional state.

 A sound, a phrase, or a situation can suddenly pull old grief to the surface.